delaykimm/time-text-alignment/README.md

 Existing time-series-LLM alignment methods have the following limitations.

 ### Problem

-- Rely on **coarse pattern matching** rather than semantically grounded alignment.
-- Many approaches focus only on **channel-wise correspondence**, without capturing the full temporal semantics across time.
-- Soft prompts or encoded inputs are often optimized for forecasting performance, not for leveraging the **semantic strengths of LLMs**.
+	- Existing methods are often limited to coarse, channel-wise alignment.
+	- Paired time-series–text data is scarce, making explicit cross-modal semantic grounding difficult.
-- Attention-based matching with textual anchors or prototypes does not guarantee **true semantic alignment**.
+	- Attention-based matching does not guarantee true semantic alignment.

--> It remains unclear why a specific time-series pattern is linked to a particular textual meaning, limiting **interpretability and trustworthiness**.
+	- Soft prompts are not human-interpretable, and even natural-language prompts often leave a substantial modality gap unresolved.

+→ This makes the learned alignment hard to interpret and trust.

 ### Key Insight

-We argue that the goal should not be to force LLMs to process raw time-series values directly, but to align time-series representations with the semantic space of language.

-Numbers provide a natural bridge between the two modalities:
-- they are the native building blocks of time-series,
+	- Numbers are the shared semantic unit between time-series and text.
-- and they can also be explicitly expressed in natural language.
+	- Time-series should be aligned to the language semantic space of LLMs, rather than forcing LLMs to adapt to raw time-series inputs.
+	- Human-interpretable numeric text can provide a more reliable basis for semantic alignment.

 ### Our Solution

-1. Convert numeric values into natural-language prompts so that LLMs can encode them in a semantically meaningful form.
+	- Convert numeric values into natural-language prompts so that LLMs can encode them in a semantically meaningful form.
-2. Use frozen GPT-2 embeddings as a semantic reference space.
+	- Use frozen GPT-2 embeddings as a semantic reference space.
-3. Train only the time-series encoder to align temporal representations with these text-derived embeddings.
+	- Train only the time-series encoder to align temporal representations with these text-derived embeddings.
-4. Jointly optimize forecasting, time alignment, and channel alignment losses for fine-grained semantic grounding
+	- Design an alignment objective that captures both time flow and channel information, enabling fine-grained cross-modal alignment.
+	- Jointly optimize alignment and forecasting objectives to show that semantically grounded alignment improves both interpretability and forecasting performance.

+---

+## Key Ideas

+	- Use numbers as the core alignment criterion between time-series and text.
+	- Convert numeric values and timestamps into natural-language prompts.
+	- Use frozen GPT-2 embeddings as semantic references.
+	- Capture both temporal flow and channel structure in the alignment design.
+	- Validate semantic alignment through forecasting performance and interpretability.

 ---
 ## System Architecture

 ### Embedding Pipeline